How to Become a Nurse Anesthetist

 Nurse Anesthetist Salary and Job Outlook

 Healthcare is one of the fastest growing industries in the United States due to the growing aging population and the large portion of healthcare workers approaching retirement.
 Registered nurses are the largest group of workers in healthcare, and are projected to grow more than any other occupation, according to the Bureau of Labor and Statistics.
 This outlook is even better for highly skilled and trained nurse specialists like CRNAs because of their cost effectiveness over anesthesiologists.
 The job outlook is particularly good in more rural areas, where the doctor to patient ratio is much lower and CRNAs often work even more independently.
-With the nation’s growing healthcare needs and the changing landscape of healthcare providers, specialized nursing careers offer affordable, quality care and will provide huge employment opportunity.
+The article Certified Registered Nurse Anesthetist (CRNA) in High Demand provides a much more indepth analysis of the CRNA career path including education requirements, shortage of CRNAs and what the future holds for those exploring this field of nursing.
+With the nation’s growing healthcare needs and the changing landscape of healthcare providers, specialized nursing careers offer affordable, quality care and provide employment opportunities.

 Nurse Anesthetist Graduate Programs